xoolive/xoolive.github.io/_pages/about-me.md

 I have some obsessional disorder with maps.

 <i class="fa fa-paper-plane-o fa-lg" style="margin-right: 1em; width: 15pt"></i>
 There is some history between me and planes.
-Feel free to ask...